gs1us-technology/vc-verifier-core/README.md

 # Repo Folders
 - `public`: Sample and Test Credentials used by the library.
-- `src\contents`: JSON-LD and DID Documents required by the library including the standard WC3 JSON-LD files, the GS1 Data Model JSON-LD files, and other dependent
+- `src\contexts`: JSON-LD and DID Documents required by the library including the standard WC3 JSON-LD files, the GS1 Data Model JSON-LD files, and other dependent
 - `src\lib`: The main code for the GS1 US vc-verifier-core JavaScript library.
- - `index.ts`: Test Suite for testing the library
+ - `src\tests\index-test.ts`: Test Suite for testing the library

 # Running the Library Locally
 To use the GS1 US Decentralized Identifier & Verifiable Credentials solution you will need to clone both the [vc-verifier-core](https://github.com/gs1us-technology/vc-verifier-core) and [vc-verifier-rules](https://github.com/gs1us-technology/vc-verifier-rules) libraries.